dsinkey/realio-frontend/README.md

 The task should be completed by pushing the code to a new branch and opening a Pull Request on this repo

-For questions regarding the task, feel free to reach out at ab@dialectic.ch
+For questions regarding the task, feel free to reach out at samuel@realio.fund

 # React Stuff